Numere/csv-indexer/README.md

 		* For 8-byte floats: DoubleField;
 * Use a Field for other types.

-Based on these points, the creation of a stored text field can coded like this:
+Based on these points, the creation of a stored text field can be coded as follows:

 	FieldType storedFieldType = new FieldType();

-	//Set to true if you want to save the value of the entire column storedFieldType.setStored(true);
+	//Define as true if you want to save the value of the entire column storedFieldType.setStored(true);

-	//Set to true if this field's indexed form should be also stored into term vectors. storedFieldType.setStoreTermVectors(true);
+	//Define as true if this field's indexed form should be also stored into term vectors. storedFieldType.setStoreTermVectors(true);
 	storedFieldType.setIndexed(true);
 	storedFieldType.setTokenized(false);
 	storedFieldType.freeze(); //for locking the changes

-Also based on the previous points, the creation of a indexed text field can be coded like this:
+Also based on the previous points, the creation of a indexed text field can be coded as follows:

 	FieldType indexedFieldType = new FieldType();

-	//Set to true if this field's indexed form should be also stored into term vectors. indexedFieldType.setStoreTermVectors(true);
+	//Define as true if this field's indexed form should be also stored into term vectors. indexedFieldType.setStoreTermVectors(true);

-	//Set to true to also store token positions into the term vector for this field. indexedFieldType.setStoreTermVectorPositions(true);
+	//Define as true to store token positions also into the term vector for this field. indexedFieldType.setStoreTermVectorPositions(true);

 	indexedFieldType.setIndexed(true);

-	//Set to true to tokenize this field's contents via the configured Analyzer. indexedFieldType.setTokenized(false);
+	//Define as true to tokenize this field's contents via the configured Analyzer. indexedFieldType.setTokenized(false);

-	//for locking the changes
+	//to lock the changes
 	indexedFieldType.freeze();

 ## How to use the generated data

-Exist many forms to extract data of the index, follow some example.
+There are many ways to extract data of the index, following are some example.

 * Using the Lucene
-* In the document's perspective
+* Into the document's perspective
 	- Luke 4.4
 		* [Opengrok](https://java.net/projects/opengrok/downloads) binaries
 		* [GitHub.com/tarzanek/luke](https://github.com/tarzanek/luke) sources